A Comprehensive Guide to Emergency Preparation for K-12 Schools

 While having a plan is a step in the right direction, any directives need to be comprehensive and fully fleshed out.
 In order for Emergency Operations Plans (EOPs) to be effective, they must address what happens before, during, and after an emergency or critical event and be updated regularly to maintain compliance.
 These goals can be accomplished by utilizing Navigate360’s Emergency Management Suite (EMS).
-This solution guides users in partnering with law enforcement, improves safety and student accountability, equips staff with silent panic buttons to directly contact first responders, and supports the execution of safety drills and response scenarios, including interactive maps and coordinated reunification plans.

 The Importance of District-Wide Preparation for All-Hazard School Emergencies

 School preparation efforts must encompass a wide range of hazards such as active shooter threats, environmental hazards, severe weather, natural disasters, mental health and medical emergencies, communicable diseases, cybersecurity threats, and more.
 The COVID-19 pandemic means the measures needed to create safe and healthy schools are more vital—but also less practiced—than ever before.

 Each school in a district shouldn’t be standing alone in its efforts to be ready for events like these, though.
 Preparing schools for all types of emergencies should span the entire district because: